JakeWharton/jakewharton.com/_posts/2014-10-24-coercing-picasso-to-play-with-palette.md

     });
 ```

 I have hard coded the pool size to retain 5 instances.
 This is an educated guess based on how I know Picasso's internals to work.
-If you are adopting this implementation you should add logging to test whether the size needs to be increased for you application.
+If you were adopting this implementation you should add logging to test whether the size needs to be increased for you application.

 ----